I love cats, dogs, and all other animals—even spiders and insects.

 You may feel the urge to pick the cat up and carry her from one place to the next.
 Carrying her will help her to move safely from A to B, but it does the cat no favours.
 Studies have shown that cats are literally egocentric – they literally orientate the world in relation to themselves.
 When you pick up a blind cat and move it to a new location, her navigation system becomes disrupted, resulting in a confused and stressed cat.
 Put her down in a familiar place.— knowyourcat.com

 Kyra has never fallen off a chair or table, she’s very cautious when she’s on strange grounds.
-What we did was the following: We placed her on the table and then hold her and guided her slowly down to the floor.
+What we did was the following: We placed her on the table and then hold her and guided her down to the floor.
 We did that too with the chairs and the kitchen counter.
 We only had to do that once or twice and then she knew the distance and she would make the jump herself.

-She had found the cat door by herself, but when we connected the house to the barn, she had to go through two cat doors and that took some time.
+She also found the cat door by herself and could go out and back in.
+When we connected the house to the barn, she had to go through two cat doors and that took some time for her to learn.
 I used to guide her from a familiar place in the garden, to where the new cat door was and then pushed her through.
-She had to push the new cat door a bit harder and in the beginning she just refused to do that.
-But after a few weeks, she uses the cat doors from the inside and outside, so that problem was solved.
+She had to push the new cat door a bit harder and in the beginning she refused to do that.
+But after a few weeks, using the cat doors from the inside and outside was no problem anymore.

 Sometimes it took her a bit longer to get used to changes.
 She loved to climb into boxes and bags and it always amazed me how fast she found them.
 I found her in the most peculiar places in the house and then I wondered: “How on earth did you know you could climb on that”.